7thOfMay/CNPM/README.txt

 # CORS Issues
 CORS is enabled on both services.
 If you still face issues:
-1. Check the CORS configuration in backend and AI service
+1. Check the CORS configuration in backend
 2. Verify the frontend is making requests to the correct URLs

 # Additional Resources